 For cheaper Muslim Thai food, head out to the plaza next to Holiday Inn on Nopparat Thara Beach, where you will find several food court style eateries, including the excellent May & Zin.
 Drinks should be purchased separately, at another food stall, or at the Family Mart next door.

-Several of the seafood restaurants along the so-called “seafood street” on the Ao Nang beachfront are also Halal – try Ban Lay Seafood or YaYa Thai Kitchen, both owned by Ao Nang villagers.
-As well as seafood, they also serve excellent Thai cuisine, with exclusively chicken, beef, and vegetable dishes, at reasonable prices.
+Several of the seafood restaurants along the so-called “seafood street” on the Ao Nang beachfront are also Halal – try Chaba Kitchen or The Crab Company.
+As well as seafood, they also serve excellent Thai cuisine, with exclusively chicken, beef, and vegetable dishes.